Sage-Bionetworks/Synapse-React-Client/README.md

 #### Markdown Rendering Example
 View the demo app incorporation of markdown [here]((https://github.com/Sage-Bionetworks/Synapse-React-Client/blob/master/src/demo/containers/App.js)).

 To use the synapse markdown-it component you must pass it a wiki page id and an owner id.
 You can configure its wrapping html by creating your own component to pass it into.
 In the example below there is a "CustomMarkdownView" component which does this.
-Additionally, you can configure an error message to display (demonstrated by the [CustomMarkdownErrorView](https://github.com/Sage-Bionetworks/Synapse-React-Client/blob/master/src/lib/containers/CustomMarkdownErrorView.js) being passed into the Markdown component).
+Additionally, you can configure an error view to display.

 *Note* the *Custom\** components serve as template of what a client might do.